 What happens when you stop using hydroquinone cream?

 The nature of this ingredient means you should take regular breaks from using it.
-In fact, many doctors ask their patients to take a break off hydroquinone after three to six months of use.
+In fact, many healthcare providers ask their patients to take a break off hydroquinone after three to six months of use.

 Does hydroquinone thin the skin layer?